crunchysoul/portfolio-1/README.md

 The full figma project can be viewed at the following [link](https://www.figma.com/file/VNYTgiznPFjlymYOYqoL6rDv/Portfolio)
 ![](http://www.glenndimaliwat.com/assets/img/wireframes/figma.png)

+# Challenges

+# Coding

-# Features
+# Tools and Optimisation
 + SCSS
-SCSS is a godsend feature me as not only was I more organized in sectioning my website, I was also able to use to Mixins for cross-browser CSS and Variables for Colors, Fonts and Shadows.
+SCSS is a godsend feature for me as not only was I more organized in sectioning my website, I was also able to use Mixins for cross-browser CSS and Variables for Colors, Fonts and Shadows.
 I am really happy that I learned SCSS and used it on this project.

 + JQuery
 JQuery is something that I wanted to avoid for this portfolio until I needed it for page animations.
 It, however, saved me a lot of time, especially with my navigation bars.